 El Pan de la Chola – Brunch & Pizza, located next door to the original shop in Miraflores, is an excellent option to get a real taste of what this quintessential Lima bread provider does.

-Central’s co-chef Pía León’s first solo restaurant showcases the very best Peru has to offer, from the ingredients that are sourced from around the country to the craft featured in the furniture and dishes.
+Central’s co-chef Pía León’s first solo restaurant, Kjolle, showcases the very best Peru has to offer, from the ingredients sourced from around the country to the craft featured in the furniture and dishes.
+Kjolle is a fantastic option for those looking for a more intimate dining experience with a focus on local ingredients.
+The modern design elements complement the culinary traditions, creating a space that highlights the best of Peruvian food.

 Mayta serves contemporary Peruvian cuisine with a special emphasis on plating, with each stunning dish resembling an art piece.
-Mayta is also a pisco bar so ordering a classic version of this drink or a more creative one with the team’s own twist is a must.
+Under the helm of chef Jaime Pesaque, Mayta is also a pisco bar so ordering a classic version of this drink or a more creative one with the team’s own twist is a must.

-Mérito is the perfect fusion of the chef’s Venezuelan roots with Peru’s ingredients and cuisine, all set in an unpretentious space in the Barranco neighbourhood.
-The outstanding drinks, catchy music and buzzing vibe all contribute in making Mérito a great place to eat.
+Mérito is a unique fusion of the chef’s Venezuelan roots with Peru’s local ingredients, all set in an unpretentious space in the Barranco district.
+The outstanding drinks, catchy music, and buzzing vibe all contribute in making Mérito a great place to eat and enjoy Lima’s culinary highlights.
+Its relaxed atmosphere and emphasis on culinary traditions make it a standout spot in the neighborhood.

 El Mercado is chef Rafael Osterling’s (from the eponymous Rafael restaurant, also worth a visit) version of a cebicheria.
-Open only for lunch, this bustling spot offers great drinks and the freshest catch of the day prepared in a variety of ways, including an excellent ceviche.
+Open only for lunch, this bustling spot offers great drinks and the freshest catch of the day prepared in a variety of options, including an excellent ceviche.
+The generous portions and relaxed atmosphere make it a must-visit for Peruvian food lovers.

-With a creative, seafood forward menu inspired by the Mediterranean and Asia, Siete’s fresh pasta, great cocktails, and exquisite desserts have quickly garnered a loyal following.
+With a creative, seafood-forward menu inspired by the Mediterranean and Asia, Siete’s fresh pasta, great cocktails, and exquisite desserts have quickly garnered a loyal following, offering a relaxed atmosphere where modern design elements meet rich flavors.